 Looking for the best Game of Thrones games on PC?
 Sex, swords, and snow – whether you love or hate how the HBO spectacular Game of Thrones ended, this critically-acclaimed fantasy drama established itself as one of the biggest and most shocking TV shows of all time.
 The screen adaptation of George RR Martin’s epic literary saga introduced us to a host of memorable characters and jaw-dropping battle scenes over its eight-season run.

-With its violent and imaginative mythology, it’s no surprise that Game of Thrones has struck a chord with the gaming community.
-So, for anyone wishing to scheme like a Lannister, or wield a sword like a Stark, we’ve compiled a list of nine games that make us feel like a hero, villain, or morally-grey citizen of Westeros.
+With its violent and imaginative mythology, it’s no surprise there have been so many Game of Thrones games – including games that are official spin-offs of the show, as well as those that were obviously influence by it.
+So, in the advent of House of the Dragon, if anyone is wishing to scheme like a Lannister, or wield a sword like a Stark, we’ve compiled a list of nine games that make us feel like a hero, villain, or morally-grey citizen of Westeros.

 Oh, and we won’t be mentioning the dreadful 2012 tie-in from Atlus USA – this game has been banished to the Wall for crimes against the crown.